 - 1. Our philosophy and the belief that it is important for children to be able to develop meaningful relationships with educators and peers. - 2.
 Set groupings allow for in-depth, meaningful learning to occur. - 3.
-Department of Education Preschool Funding model.
+DEC Preschool Funding model.

 The Learning Environment: The Third Teacher